 - Hanging a curtain rod by nailing into the window frame on either side of the window is allowed.
 Spring rods/tension rods may also be used.

 - Two nail holes per wall are permitted as long as there is no damage to the wall.
 Any other anchoring device is prohibited.
-Residents should use only white Plasti-Tak, which may be purchased in the bookstore (many times they only have blue or yellow) to put up posters in the rooms.
+Residents should use only Command strips/hooks by 3M or similar product to hang items on the walls.

 - Installation of carpet should not include the use of two-sided tape, carpet tape or any substance that would damage the flooring in the rooms.
 If carpet is used, it must be removed at the end of the year.